 Before you even run out and buy fancy equipment, you need to take an initial step: Sign up for a brokerage.
 And not just any brokerage, an online one.
 Please, don’t run down to your local bank or something ridiculous like that.
 I promise you will lose any profits you squeeze out through crazy commission fees.
-As far as online brokerages go, Bullish Bears have extensive reviews on their blog here.
 So, that’s step 1; choose and open an online brokerage account.

 Once your account is approved and funded, you’re off to the races.
 As long as you have some cash you’re willing and able to use, you’ll be faced with a ton of different choices.
 What I mean by choices are all the different order types you can make; how to buy, how to sell, etc. Luckily, I will break them down one by one in this guide to stock trading.

 In this guide to stock trading, we’re going to learn more about order types.
 There are, in fact, quite a few.
 It’s not just buy and sell.
 There are different buy orders you can place.
 Some are going to be better than others for you.

 Don’t you want to get the most bang for your buck?
 Who doesn’t?
 Therefore, you need to know and understand the types of orders you can place.
 And how you can get better entries, protection, and exits.